UKPLab/sentence-transformers/docs/pretrained_models.md

 ## Multi-Lingual Models
 The following models generate aligned vector spaces, i.e., similar inputs in different languages are mapped close in vector space.
 You do not need to specify the input language.
 Details are in our publication [Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation](https://arxiv.org/abs/2004.09813):

-- **distiluse-base-multilingual-cased**: Supported languages: Arabic, Chinese, Dutch, English, French, German,  Italian, Korean, Polish, Portuguese, Russian, Spanish, Turkish.
-Performance on the extended STS2017: 80.1
-- **xlm-r-100langs-bert-base-nli-mean-tokens**: Produces similar embeddings as the bert-base-nli-mean-token model for 100+ languages
+Currently, there are models for two use-cases:

+**Semantic Similarity**

+These models find semantically similar sentences within one language or across languages:

+- **distiluse-base-multilingual-cased**: Multilingual knowledge distilled version of [multilingual Universal Sentence Encoder](https://arxiv.org/abs/1907.04307).
+While the original mUSE model only supports 16 languages, this multilingual knowledge distilled version supports 50+ languages.
-- **xlm-r-100langs-bert-base-nli-stsb-mean-tokens**: Produces similar embeddings as the bert-base-nli-stsb-mean-token model for 100+ languages
+- **xlm-r-100langs-bert-base-nli-stsb-mean-tokens**: Produces similar embeddings as the bert-base-nli-stsb-mean-token model supporting 100 languages.
+Trained on parallel data for 50+ languages.
 - **distilbert-multilingual-nli-stsb-quora-ranking** - Multilingual version of *distilbert-base-nli-stsb-quora-ranking*.
 DistilBERT-multilingual support 104 languages.
 Fine-tuned with parallel data for 50+ languages.

+**Bitext Mining**

+Bitext mining describes the process of finding translated sentence pairs in two languages.
+If this is your use-case, the following model gives the best performance:
+- **LaBSE** - [LaBSE](https://arxiv.org/abs/2007.01852) Model.
+Supports 109 languages.
+Works well for finding translation pairs in multiple languages.
+As detailed  [here](https://arxiv.org/abs/2004.09813), LaBSE works less well for assessing the similarity of sentence pairs that are not translations of each other.

+---

-XLM-R supports the following 100 languages.
+XLM-R models support the following 100 languages.

  Language | Language|Language |Language | Language
 ---|---|---|---|---